bquast/bquast.github.io/_posts/2014-08-15-learning-R-git.md

 permalink: learning-R-git
 ---

-In [yesterday's post](/replicable-development-economics) I discussed some of the principles I use to make my work replicable and - to an extend - reproducible.
+In [yesterday's post](/replicable-development-economics) I discussed some of the principles I use to make my work replicable and - to an extent - reproducible.
 In this post I want to collect some resources which I think will be very helpful in getting a grasp of the basics of R and Git.